herrhotzenplotz/gcli/docs/website/tutorial/02-First-Steps.md

     $ gcli -t github issues -o curl -r curl -n10

+gcli also accepts a shorthand that combines the forge, owner and repository into a single argument — `gh:curl/curl` is equivalent to `-t github -o curl -r curl`:

+    $ gcli issues gh:curl/curl -a -n10

+The prefix sets the forge: `gh:` for GitHub, `gl:` for GitLab, `cb:` for Codeberg.
+It works with any subcommand.
+The examples in this tutorial continue to use the explicit flags for clarity.

 ## Searching for issues

 Before reporting a bug or looking for solutions to a problem that